Luke 11:5-13 Reflection: The Power of Persistence

 When we are persistent in our prayer, we have the tendency to know more about God and about ourselves.
 In other words, we acquire additional knowledge and wisdom.
 We know better what to pray for.
 Moreover, we become more patient and more humble.

 God answers all prayers.
 When we don’t receive what we pray for, that is already the answer.
-It means what we are praying for is not in accordance with His will.
+It means that what we are praying for is not in accordance with His will.
 When the answer to our prayer is delayed, that is also the answer.
 God’s timing is always the best so we need to learn how to be patient.
 Let us trust Him to grant anything that we ask for because He is our mighty and loving father.
 Above all, let us continually seek His will for us and His righteousness and all the things that we need will be provided.

 Gospel Reading and Reflection